 There are three different quiz engines available in Canvas: New Quizzes, Classic Quizzes and Möbius.

 New Quizzes are recommended if you are going to learn a quiz function from scratch and are going to reuse your quizzes, as this will be the only quiz tool in the future.
 This has more question types like Hot Spot, Categorisation, Matching and Ordering.
 It also has more moderation and external setting features.
 It's easier to share material between teachers and to handle item bank questions.

 Read more about the question types in New Quizzes.

 Classic Quizzes is Canvas' first quiz feature that is currently being replaced by New Quizzes.
-If you use classic quiz today, it's time to migrate your quizzes to the new quiz feature, "New Quizzes".
-At the moment, however, this is the better choice if you need to use CSV for student response analysis, Canvas is still developing that feature for New Quizzes and it is expected to be public in 2022 as Classic Quizzes disappears.
+If you use Classic Quiz today, it’s time to migrate your quizzes to the new quiz feature, “New Quizzes”.
+At the moment, however, this is the better choice if you need to export CSV-files for student response analysis or if you are using an API.

 Read more about Classic Quizzes question types .